github/gh-ost/README.md

 # gh-ost

 #### GitHub's online schema migration for MySQL

-`gh-ost` allows for online schema migrations in MySQL
+`gh-ost` allows for online schema migrations in MySQL which are:
+- Triggerless
+- Testable
+- Pausable
+- Operations-friendly

+## How?

+WORK IN PROGRESS

+Please meanwhile refer to the [docs](doc) for more information.

 ## What's in a name?